 - 1. A monitor is connected via an HDMI or VGA cable. - 2.
 A mouse and/or a keyboard are connected to the system. - 3.
 It is presumed that the system has not been configured yet.
-The Installation wizard only appears for an unconfigured machine or one that was restored to its default.

 Follow the onscreen messages to complete the initial configuration: